Download our bone health factsheet for full and detailed information about bone health in cystic fibrosis.

 Osteopenia and osteoporosis in cystic fibrosis

-Osteopenia and osteoporosis are terms that mean bones are ‘thinner’ than they should be.
-A more scientific description is that the skeleton has a low bone mass, which means that the bones are more fragile and more likely to fracture.
+Osteopenia and osteoporosis mean that bones are ‘thinner’ than they should be.
+A more scientific description is that the skeleton has a low bone mass.
+This means that the bones are more fragile and likely to fracture.

-BMD is a measure of bone mineralisation – the level of minerals contained in bone.
-The measurements are an indicator of the bone mass and therefore how strong the bones are.
+Bone mineral density (BMD) is a measure of bone mineralisation.
+Bone mineralisation is the level of minerals contained in bone.
+These levels are an indicator of the bone mass and therefore how strong the bones are.

 What is a BMD measurement?

-BMD measurements are scored according to how much they fall below or above the population average value.
-BMD results can be reported as Z- or T-scores; Z-scores are usually the most appropriate method in people with cystic fibrosis.
+BMD measurements compare your bone density with the bone density expected for a young, healthy adult or a healthy adult of your own age, gender and ethnicity.
+BMD results can be reported as ‘Z-scores’ or ‘T-scores,’ but Z-scores are usually the most appropriate method in people with cystic fibrosis.

 How can low BMD by prevented and treated?